dylan-sutton-chavez/http-threat-classifier/README.md

 **Writed by** Dylan Sutton Chavez

-*Artificial Intelligence Engineer and Systems Engineer*

-**Date:** October 23, 2025

-**© Dylan Sutton Chavez.
-All rights reserved.**

-*This document is issued on the date of October 23, 2025 to whom it may concern, containing an explanation of the system ERF-LM.*

 ## Abstract

 Deep learning models (e.g., Transformers, RNNs, CNNs) are increasingly deep, with training and fine-tuning cycles predominantly driven by reinforcement learning from human feedback (RLHF).
 As of October 23, 2025, there exists no established methodology for efficient knowledge transfer from a deep neural network to a linear model.
 This work proposes a framework in which a linear model quantifies its own predictive uncertainty (ε) and autonomously identifies features that require escalation to a high-capacity model.
 These selected features are subsequently labeled, enabling the linear model to be trained on the resulting enriched dataset, effectively bridging the gap between linear and deep representations.